danielle-eckhardt/danielle-eckhardt.github.io/HR_Power BI.md

 #### Filters
 ![image](https://user-images.githubusercontent.com/123992539/229162355-b03b1da7-6455-45a3-9a92-52ead8f0bed2.png) <br>
-With these slicers we can take a look at the individual department statistics like the average salary, recruitment source, termination reasons, and more.
-We can also take a look at an individual employees ratings including the performance score, satisfaction rating, age, and engagement survey.
+By using these slicers, we can easily examine department-specific statistics, such as average salary, recruitment sources, and reasons for termination, among others.
+Additionally, we can gain insights into individual employee ratings, including performance scores, satisfaction levels, age, and engagement survey results.

 ### Conclusion & Recommendations